zopefoundation/ZODB/documentation/articles/multi-zodb-gc.rst

 If our database has any POSKeyErrors, we can find and repair those.

-Either we already have the oid's of lost objects or we can check the entire database for any errors.
+Either we already have the oids of lost objects, or we can check the entire database for any errors.
 To check everything we run the following command::

   $ bin/multi-zodb-check-refs etc/zeo.conf

-This can take about 15 to 30 minutes on moderately sized databases of up to 10gb but depends on disk speed.
+This can take about 15 to 30 minutes on moderately sized databases of up to 10gb, dependant on disk speed.
 We'll write down the reported errors, as we'll need them later on to analyze them.

 If there are any lost objects, we can create a reference database to make it